danielrotar/evasion/README.md

 A vertical wall is identified by: `1 [x] [y1] [y2]` where `x` is its x location, `y1` is the y location of its bottom-most pixel (e.g. smaller y value), and `y2` is the y location of its top-most pixel (e.g. larger y value).

 The order of the `{wall info}` sets is relevent; when the hunter references a wall to delete it should do so using the wall's place in this list, starting at 0.

+Note that both players get the same game state information each tick, EXCEPT for playerTimeLeft which is specific to the given player.
+(Players are not permitted to know how close their opponents are to exhausting their time limits.)

 # Hunter